arjunparmar/VIRTUON/README.md

 5. [Look Into Person Dataset](http://sysu-hcp.net/lip/?fbclid=IwAR1N_OLS6vCRJfraIimiSnfiYUkv0d6nUEKu1vAv2yQPb-qcR2BklI4bKuc)

 ### Timeline
-Till Now- We have completed the image segmentation, pose detection part.
-Till 3 jan- We would complete our project implementation.
+Till Now- We have completed the image segmentation, pose detection part.<br /> Till 3 jan- We would complete our project implementation.<br />
 Till 10 jan- We would complete Deployment part of our project.